Northern Ukraine border skirmishes: April 2022

+On 14 April, the Russian military shelled the village of Popivka, Okhtyrka Raion.

+According to the Ukrainian Border Guard Service, Russian troops fired at the Chernihiv Oblast twice on 28 April.
+The following day, more than 30 mortars were fired into the Sumy Oblast from the Russian settlement of Gorodishche.
+Explosions were reported in the Shostka Raion.

 May 2022

-Russian forces started shelling across the Shostka district with rocket launchers on 8 May.
-Russian forces also destroyed a Jewish cemetery.
+The Russian military shelled Hlukhiv with rocket launchers on 8-9 May, damaging a Jewish cemetery.

 On 12 May, a civilian was killed due to the shelling.
 On 13 May, Russia fired on a border village in the Shostka district using unguided air missiles.

 As shelling continued, Russian forces defeated a few elements of the Ukrainian Border Guard and entered Shostka district on 16 May.
-Fighting continued until 17 May, when they were finally kicked out.
+Fighting continued until 17 May, when the Russian forces withdrew.

+On 17 May 2022, an airstrike by the Russian Air Force hit the Desna barracks in Desna, killing 87.
+The next day, ten explosions were heard in Hlukhiv.

 On 21 May, 6 Russian air strikes and artillery hit the border settlement of Kucherivka.

-Russian war planes hit two villages in Shostka on 24 May.
+Planes of the Russian Air Force hit two villages in Shostka on 24 May.